jessicavers/httomolib/README.rst

 **HTTomolib** is a collection of image processing methods in Python for computed tomography.

-**HTTomolib** can be used as a stand-alone library, however it has been specifically developed to work together with the `HTTomo <https://diamondlightsource.github.io/httomo/>`_ package.
+**HTTomolib** can be used as a stand-alone library, however, it has been specifically developed to work together with the `HTTomo <https://diamondlightsource.github.io/httomo/>`_ package.
 HTTomo is a user interface (UI) written in Python for fast big data processing using MPI protocols.